Revelstoke hosts inaugural Indigenous Artisan, Creator and Fashion Gathering

 “Most people are really interested in learning.”

-With support from Emcon Services and Tourism Revelstoke, she said she feels encouraged by the way larger organizations and businesses are showing up for the society.
-It is Dumont’s hope that the Indigenous Artisan, Creator and Fashion Gathering receives the same excitement as other local festivals.
+With support from Emcon Services and Tourism Revelstoke, Dumont said she feels encouraged by the way larger organizations and businesses are showing up for the society.

-“Come out for the connection, come out for the community, come out for the creativity,” Dumont said.
+“Come out for the connection, come out for the community, come out for the creativity,” she said.

 What did you think of this story?